Aegis of Valor Heaven's Fury Crusader BiS Gear, Gems, and Paragon Points

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 After that dump as much as you comfortably can into Strength, but feel free to invest into Vitality if you feel yourself lacking in toughness, or Maximum Wrath if you want to play around with a bigger resource pool.

 In the Offense section, max out Crit Chance, Crit Damage, Cooldown Reduction, and Attack Speed in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life on Hit and Gold Find.
+In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life on Hit and Globe Radius.

-As this build scales excellently with Attack Speed and can afford to fight at a near-melee range, Pain Enhancer makes an excellent fit for high tier GR progression.
-The level 25 property of the gem amplifies your Attack Speed for every struck ('bleeding') enemy nearby, allowing you to drop some IAS from gear and use it for CDR and Area Damage instead.
+To start out with the build, we recommend that you use Gogok of Swiftness in the second gem slot; its Increased Attack Speed, Cooldown Reduction, and scaling Dodge bonuses all bring massive value to the build.
+Later on in character progression, as the build scales excellently with Attack Speed and can afford to fight at a near-melee range, Pain Enhancer makes an excellent fit for high tier GR progression.
+The level 25 property of the gem amplifies your Attack Speed for every struck ("bleeding") enemy nearby, allowing you to drop some IAS from gear and use it for CDR and Area Damage instead.

 With the loss of the infinite Shield of Fury stacking effect as of patch 2.6.7a (now capped at 20), Bane of the Stricken is re-introduced as a mandatory legendary gem for GR progression.
 Building up your damage multiplicatively in prolonged fights and with a level 25 bonus specifically targeting Rift Guardians, this gem is designed to assist AoE heavy builds in their struggle against single target, high HP enemies.
 Note that the middle ray of Heaven's Fury hits first of all three, so you can target-stack on a priority target, i.e. the Guardian (and not his minions).